KyoriPowered/adventure-docs/source/platform/native.rst

 Paper
 --------

-As of 1.16.5, Paper now natively supports all Adventure functionality.
+As of build 473 (1.16.5), Paper now natively supports all Adventure functionality.